Chukobyte/black-history/README.md

-# Black History Timeline
+# Black History

-A timeline of black history and events.
+A black history project with a focus on black american history.
+Made for black history month.